 The VICP’s statute of limitations for vaccine injury claims is strict—you must file a petition within three years of experiencing the first SIRVA symptom.
 If the injury led to death, which is unusual in SIRVA cases, you must file a claim within four years after the first symptom (or two years after the death).

 If you or a loved one received a SIRVA diagnosis after a vaccination, contact our legal professionals.
 We will help you prepare your case and file a petition before the appropriate parties.
-Our firm has helped over 180 people win compensation through the National Vaccine Injury Compensation Program.
+Our firm has helped hundreds of people through the National Vaccine Injury Compensation Program.